Mystery and History

 Shadow of the Hawk

-Mickey Mathews marries his fiancée Patty Gilbert and Frank Tuttle marries his sweetheart Norma Jean Monroe in a double ceremony on Saturday, July 29, 1944.
-After the couples travel from Ypsilanti to Big Manistique Lake in Michigan’s Upper Peninsula, they find old family friends in Curtis, a rustic cabin on the beautiful lake, and a new mystery.
+Mickey Mathews married his fiancée Patty Gilbert and Frank Tuttle married his sweetheart Norma Jean Monroe in a double ceremony on Saturday, July 29, 1944.
+Afterward, the couples travel from Ypsilanti to Big Manistique Lake in Michigan’s Upper Peninsula.
+After crossing the Straits of Mackinac by car ferry, they find old family friends in Curtis, a rustic cabin on the beautiful lake, and a new mystery.

-Ironically, President Franklin Roosevelt’s cousin and Thomas Dewey’s nephew were kidnapped in Mackinaw City the night before Mickey and Frank and their wives stayed overnight there.
-Asked by the White House on Tuesday to join the manhunt, Mickey, the former Normal College football and baseball hero and acclaimed mystery writer, and Frank, the fearless retired Army officer, pursue the investigation to Sault Ste.
-Marie, Whitefish Bay, the Canadian Soo, Mackinaw City, and to Round Lake.
+Ironically, President Franklin Roosevelt’s cousin and Thomas Dewey’s nephew were kidnapped in Mackinaw City the night Mickey and Frank and their wives stayed overnight there.
+Asked by the White House on Tuesday to join the manhunt, Mickey, the former football and baseball hero turned mystery writer, and Frank, the fearless retired Army officer, pursue the investigation to Sault Ste.
+Marie, Whitefish Bay, the Canadian Soo, Mackinaw City, and back to Manistique Lake.

 Shadow of the Hawk Review